Skip to content

 Calendly analytics

 Calendly offers some other nice touches for teams: you can add your branding to booking pages across your organization, connect Salesforce and HubSpot at a company-wide level, and create custom event types for your team.
 And Calendly's security protocols are also a lot more convincing than TidyCal's, with third-party security certifications, encryption technology, and professional measures to ensure account security.
-This is important for large companies, but also for some solo users.
-For example, US-based financial advisors need to carefully comply with federal user privacy guidelines, which might make Calendly a less risky option for them.
+This is important for large companies but also for some solo users.
+For example, U.S.-based financial advisors need to carefully comply with federal user privacy guidelines, which might make Calendly a less risky option for them.

 Calendly has more native integrations, but both integrate with Zapier